► New maximum Lamborghini Aventador

 ► Spied on road and track - at the 'Ring

-We've now spotted the latest prototype of the revved-up V12 supercar at the Nurburgring circuit in Germany as well Bolognese streets, as engineers prepare for a late 2018 launch - and the camouflage has switched from monochrome swirls to a more elaborate pastel patchwork.
+All of this follows our earlier spyshots of the latest prototype of the revved-up V12 supercar at the Nurburgring and on Bolognese streets, as engineers prepare for a late 2018 launch.
+The camouflage has switched from monochrome swirls to a more elaborate pastel patchwork.
 Hardly subtle, is it?

 Like on the Huracan Performante, the exhaust pipes at the rear are raised to a new position, signifying freer-breathing aspiration for the brawny 6.5-litre lump amidships.